 - a statement of financial affairs

-With your attorney you will also need to complete the official chapter 13 bankruptcy forms that provide evidence of your financial situation and the debtors that you owe to.
-This list includes all your current assets, all your current creditors, list of debtor’s property, and a detailed list of your monthly living expenses.
+With your attorney, you will also need to complete the official chapter 13 bankruptcy forms that provide evidence of your financial situation and the debtors that you owe.
+This list includes all your current assets, all your current creditors, a list of debtor’s property, and a detailed list of your monthly living expenses.

 With all this included, your attorney will guide you through the process and automatically stops any collection actions by the creditor.
 These creditors may be secured and unsecured debts.
 Some unsecured debts such as student loans, are not treated as a priority, which means you will not be required to pay them off in full in your repayment plan by the courts.